yadomi/doge-button/README.md

 #Options

 ###Button Apparence
 DogeButton has two theme, by default it's yellow background with dark characters.
-If you want a darker theme, just add the **black** class to the DogeButton.
+If you want a darker theme, just add the **xdgbtn-black** class to the DogeButton.

 ###Button Type